-The idea of running your own business – and having the freedom to be your own boss – is exciting – but it can also feel daunting, especially if you’ve never done it before.
+The idea of running your own business – and having the freedom to be your own boss – is exciting, but it can also feel daunting, especially if you’ve never done it before.
 Thankfully, breaking into the field of freelance English teaching online is actually easier than you might think!
-Unlike the more structured setting of teaching online for a company, when you have your own tutoring business, you’re in control of who, what, when, and how you teach.
+Unlike the more structured setting of teaching online with a company, when you have your own tutoring business, you’re in control of who, what, when, and how you teach.
 Let’s take a look at how to get started freelance English teaching online, including how you can gain the necessary business and marketing skills to succeed.

 What’s a freelance online ESL tutor?

 Many people who decide to teach English work with a school or an online teaching company.
 For online teachers who are just starting out in the virtual classroom, this can be a great option, but when you work with a company, there are some limitations.
 For example, you’ll receive a set range of hourly pay, you’ll teach their curriculum during their available hours, and you may even sometimes struggle to keep a full/predictable schedule.

 As a freelancer, on the other hand, you will be running your own business in terms of choosing your unique teaching style, student demographic, hourly rate, and platform.
 Teaching English online as a freelancer not only gives you complete control over your schedule but also over the direction of your English teaching career.
 You can choose to teach your students in person, online, in groups, or in a one-on-one setting.
 The possibilities are endless, and so are the advantages.